 The British Columbia Library Trustees Association (BCLTA), founded in 1977, is a not-for-profit society and a registered charity.
 This status positions BCLTA as a unique and valuable trustee membership-driven service in the BC public library community.
-As the professional association of the trustees governing public libraries across British Columbia.
-The purpose of the association is to support and represent trustees.
+As the professional association of the trustees governing public libraries across British Columbia, the purpose of BCLTA is to support and represent trustees.

 BCLTA is committed to supporting trustees and boards with common issues of common concern and to representing the shared provincial interests of public library boards.

 BCLTA executes its purpose through: